racktivity/ext-lfw/docs/alkiradocs/Macros/Macros_HOWTO.md

 8. Define your macro in a Markdown file.

-##Callin the Macro in a Markdown File
+##Calling the Macro in a Markdown File

 To call a macro in a Markdown file, you use the following format: